robcarver17/skipperman/docs/ideas.md

 ### Required for cadet week:

-- with skipper access only - grant qualification from ticksheet screen
+- with skipper access only - grant qualification from ticksheet screen and log date
+- report of qualifications awarded by date
 - list of non volunteers with cadet ages
 - sort volunteer list by cadet location
 - two types of clothing event: as part of training event, or social only seperate